vcmediavine/docsytrellis/content/en/advanced-topics/post-meta-output/_index.md

 **Article-meta-footer.php**

-You’ll need to add code to three places in the article-meta-footer.php template part.
-First, you’ll want to check if the Comment Count has been enabled for the footer:
+You’ll need to add three pieces of code in the article-meta-footer.php template part.

+1. Check if the Comment Count has been enabled for the footer:

 ```php
 // Check if the Comment Count is set for the bottom of Post Meta
 $mv_trellis_display_comment_count = ( ( comments_open( $mv_trellis_post_id ) || get_comments_number() ) && ! post_password_required() && mv_trellis_is_meta_item_enabled( 'comment_count', 'post_meta_bottom' ) );
 ```

-Next, you’ll want to modify the post’s check for meta output to include the Comment Count:
+2. Modify the post’s check for meta output to include the Comment Count:

 ```php
 // If we don't have any meta output, get out